hyling/kean.github.io/_posts/2019-10-22-swiftui-layout-system.markdown

     </div>
 </div>

-Like every other view, the child ultimately chooses its own size.
+Like any other view, the child ultimately chooses its own size.
 It is important to understand this property of the SwiftUI layout system.

 We used `alignment` to position the child inside the frame.
 Other instruments can be used to position the child in its parent's coordinate space, like [`position(x:y:)`](https://developer.apple.com/documentation/swiftui/view/3278632-position) and [`offset(x:y:)`](https://developer.apple.com/documentation/swiftui/view/3278608-offset).
-And [`frame(width:height:alignment:)`](https://developer.apple.com/documentation/swiftui/view/3278572-frame) is not the only way to specify create a frame for the view.
-There is another variation that allows you to specify [minimum, maximum and ideal width and/or height](https://developer.apple.com/documentation/swiftui/view/3278571-frame).
+And [`frame(width:height:alignment:)`](https://developer.apple.com/documentation/swiftui/view/3278572-frame) is not the only way to specify a frame for the view.
+There is another variation that allows you to specify [minimum, maximum and ideal width and/or height](https://developer.apple.com/documentation/swiftui/view/3278571-frame) which I not cover in this post.

 ## Stacks